 Composite products listed in Commission Delegated Regulation 2021/630 are exempted from checks at the border because of their low risk.
 The list includes products such as biscuits, confectionary, and food supplements.
 For these products, a private attestation in accordance with the model laid down in Annex V to Commission Implementing Regulation (EU) 2020/2235 still has to be presented by the importer.
-All consignments to be presented at the border control posts have to undergo documentary checks.
-Identity and physical checks are carried out at a frequency depending on the risk linked to the specific animals or goods.
-The criteria to determine and modify the frequency of rates are established by the EC.
+Checks on products and accompanying private attestation may be carried out by BFSA at the point of destination, point of release for free circulation, warehouses or operators premises.